 GILBERTO SANTOS

-According to U.S. Department of Labor enforcement records, GILBERTO SANTOS — a administrative services facility located at 610 16TH STREET, OAKLAND, CA 94612 — was the subject of a formal OSHA inspection that resulted in 11 citation(s) and cumulative proposed penalties of $93,550.00.
+According to U.S. Department of Labor enforcement records, GILBERTO SANTOS — a janitorial services facility located at 610 16TH STREET, OAKLAND, CA 94612 — was the subject of a formal OSHA inspection that resulted in 11 citation(s) and cumulative proposed penalties of $93,550.00.
 The inspection case was opened on 2015-12-17.

 Cumulative penalties significantly exceed the national median for OSHA enforcement actions.
 The penalty amount suggests multiple high-gravity citations, indicating conditions that presented a substantial probability of death or serious physical harm to employees.